fosskers/kanji/README.md

 Kanji
 ====

-`kanji` is a Japanese Kanji library and analysation program written in Haskell.
-Its main function is to tell what Kanji belong to what Level of the Japanese National Kanji Examination (漢字検定).
+`kanji` is a Japanese Kanji library and analysation program written in Haskell. `kanji` can output the Level of the Japanese National Kanji Examination (漢字検定) a given Kanji character belongs in.

 `kanji` can be used to:
  - determine what Level individual Kanji belong to